Orlistat: Australia and New Zealand

-In Australia and New Zealand, orlistat is available as a "Pharmacist Only Medicine.
+In Australia and New Zealand, orlistat is available as a "Pharmacist Only Medicine".
 In 2007, the Committee decided to keep orlistat as a Schedule 3 drug, but withdrew its authorization of direct-to-consumer Xenical advertising, stating this "increased pressure on pharmacists to provide orlistat to consumers...this in turn had the potential to result in inappropriate patterns of use".

 United States

-On 23 January 2006, a U.S. Food and Drug Administration advisory panel voted 11 to 3 to recommend the approval of an OTC formulation of orlistat, to be sold under the brand name Alli by GlaxoSmithKline.
+Orlistat was initially approved by the U.S. Food and Drug Administration in April 1999 as a prescription-only medication.
+On 23 January 2006, an FDA advisory panel voted 11 to 3 to recommend the approval of an OTC formulation of orlistat, to be sold under the brand name Alli by GlaxoSmithKline.
 Approval was granted on 7 February 2007, and Alli became the first weight loss drug officially sanctioned by the U.S. government for over-the-counter use.

 Consumer advocacy organization Public Citizen opposed over-the-counter approval for orlistat.

 Alli became available in the U.S. in June 2007.
 It is sold as 60 mg capsules—half the dosage of prescription orlistat.